-(Note: This post contains light spoilers for Netflix’s “Lost in Space.”)
+(Note: This post was originally published on April 17, 2018, and contains light spoilers for Netflix’s “Lost in Space,” whose third and final season debuted Wednesday.)

 Humans are looking to colonize the rest of the universe in Netflix’s reimagining of the 1960s sci-fi TV show “Lost in Space.”
 Of course, it doesn’t go very well — hence the name of the show.